cra1gg/tweetverifier/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Need to download Tesseract OCR from the following link, also require vs
+Download Tesseract OCR from [here](https://www.google.com).
+Tessaract OCR requires Visual Studio tools which can be downloaded from [here](http://google.com)

 ```
 pip install pytesseract
 pip install pillow